HeatherRemacle/exchangelabops/pages/teams.md

 ---
-## Teams from Across the BC Public Service Learn to be Digital at the Exchange Lab
+**Teams from Across the BC Public Service Learn to be Digital at the Exchange Lab**

 The Exchange Lab hosts Agile product delivery teams that learn to be digital through experience.
-Teams of 5-9 people to learn how to work with DevOps methods and tools and deliver multiple iterative releases of high quality public value products within a year for lower cost than traditional methods.
+Teams of 5-9 people to learn how to work with DevOps methods and tools and deliver multiple iterative releases of high quality public value products within a year for, typically, lower cost than traditional methods.
 These high performing teams then continue to support their home organizations with digital delivery capacity and culture.

-We also code in the open.
-See our GitHub Repos.
+Ideally, they go on to address other program needs with new products, or they hive off other teams to increase capacity and grow a portfolio of excellent service delivery products.

 This is a brief overview of the teams that are currently in the lab or in the process of onboarding.
 You can also learn about:
 - [Alumni Teams](/alumni-teams)
 - [Teams outside the lab we cheer on](/other-teams)

-### BC Registries
+## BC Registries

 The ServiceBC team is developing a number of Registry products.
 The Names Examination application verifies if a company name is available for use in BC.
 Cooperatives in B.C. will soon be able to file reports securely online: a faster, simpler way than the previous paper mail-in process.